oxfamamerica/django-media-explorer/README_v0.2.md

 ```
 {% if story.content %}{{ story.content | show_short_code | safe }}{% endif %}
 ```

-#Demo

-Go to http://demos.oxfamamerica.org for a demo on this application.

 #TODO
 - Add capability to save to AWS S3/Azzure etc.